ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-data-sources.md

 # Kubernetes Service data sources
 {: #container-data-sources}

-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.

-Before you start working with your data source, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}